attracting and retaining talent

 Key behavioral indicators to look out for

 Knowing these areas may help managers and mentors see their workers' and mentees’ strengths and weaknesses.
-As a result, they design their coaching or mentoring programs accordingly and may direct their instruction and comments according to the given situation.
+As a result, they design their coaching or mentoring programs accordingly and can tailor their guidance.
 It also helps identify issues before they get worse and ensures everyone is working at their best.

 1. Behavioral indicators of teamwork